viperleed/viperleed/doc/content/installation.rst

         sudo apt install cmake pkg-config build-essential -y

     Then, we configure the |oneAPI| installation such that it is discovered by our environment.
-For this, we need to ``source`` the file :file:`/opt/intel/oneapi/setvars.sh` that sets the required :term:`CLI`
+For this, we need to :program:`source` the correct :file:`*vars.sh` file that sets the required :term:`CLI` arguments.
-    arguments.
     We recommend you do this by adding the following line to the end of the startup script of your shell (usually :file:`~/.bashrc`):

     .. code-block:: bash

-        source <install-dir>/<toolkit-version>/oneapi-vars.sh
+        source <full/path/to/intel/oneapi/shell/script>

+    Follow
+    `this guide by Intel <https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2024-1/use-the-setvars-and-oneapi-vars-scripts-with-linux.html>`__
+    to determine the correct shell script for your release version.

     Afterwards, the required compilers should be available for use.
-    See also
-    `this page by Intel <https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2024-1/use-the-setvars-and-oneapi-vars-scripts-with-linux.html>`__
-    for more details.

     You can check whether :term:`ifort` is present by using

     .. code-block:: bash